OpenEvalProject/evals/manuscripts/elife-24770/v2/manuscript.md

 A direct hypothesis derived from this framework is that sensory brain responses should be reduced when the brain’s prediction was accurate.
 In this situation, the resulting PE is small and regional brain activation is lower for accurate than for inaccurate predictions.
 This has been observed for primary visual cortex (Alink et al., 2010; Kok et al., 2012), early auditory electrophysiological responses (Todorovic et al., 2011), and the fusiform face area (Summerfield et al., 2008; den Ouden et al., 2010; Egner et al., 2010).
 The organization of cortical pain processing differs from other sensory modalities in that many cortical pain processing areas receive direct thalamic input and thus avoid a clear hierarchical organization (Craig, 2002; Dum et al., 2009).
 It is therefore unclear whether the same computational principles apply to pain as well.
 If pain processing is also based on predictive coding principles, this framework would offer an elegant and general computational mechanisms of perception across modalities (Wiech, 2016) and could help explain several expectation-related effects, including placebo effects (Petrovic et al., 2010; Büchel et al., 2014; Tabor et al., 2017).

-In order to arbitrate between possible mechanisms underlying pain perception, we used a probabilistic heat pain task to formally compare a predictive coding model against a stimulus intensity model and a stimulus plus expectation model, respectively (
+In order to arbitrate between possible mechanisms underlying pain perception, we used a probabilistic heat pain task to formally compare a predictive coding model against a stimulus intensity model and a stimulus plus expectation model, respectively (Figure 1A–C).
+Three different visual cues manipulated expectations about an upcoming cutaneous heat stimulus (Figure 1D).
+Each cue was associated with a different probability of receiving painful or non-painful heat on the forearm (25, 50, or 75% chance of receiving pain and referred to as low, medium, and high cue, respectively; Figure 1E).
+Using functional magnetic resonance imaging (fMRI) in combination with model-based analyses in this task, we quantified evidence for all models in skin conductance responses (SCR), pupil diameter, and across the brain.

 ![Figure 1.](https://cdn.elifesciences.org/articles/24770/elife-24770-fig1-v2.jpg)

 **Figure 1.:** (A) The stimulus intensity coding model is insensitive to predictive cues and postulates only a main effect of temperature.
 (B) Expectation may have an additive effect on brain responses in that a higher expectation of receiving pain results increased pain and increased physiological responses.
 (C) The predictive coding model has two components; prediction and prediction error (PE).
 Pain processing regions increase activity with increasing predictions of pain (from low to high pain probability).
 If the stimulus is painful, a PE signaling the difference between sensory input and the prediction occurs.
 In accordance with previous studies, we modeled the error for warm stimuli as zero (see Materials and methods, Results).
 The hypothesized predictive coding response is a weighted sum of the two components.
 The model has two free weight parameters; both are required to be positive.
 Solid lines represent equal weighting, while dashed lines represent a higher weighting for the PE.
 (D) Subjects saw a central fixation dot during a 12 s inter-trial-interval (ITI).
 A cue indicating the probability of a painful stimulus in the current trial appeared 300 ms before the heat stimulus started.
 Duration of heat stimulation was 1.5 s during which the cue was still visible.
 After a variable delay of 3–5 s, a rating screen appeared for 2 s and subjects reported whether the last stimulus had been painful or not.
 The fixation dot changed its color in 12.5% of the trials and participants responded to this change with a button press.
-(E) Cues predicted pain with 25, 50, or 75% probability and were counterbalanced across subjects.DOI: http://dx.doi.org/10.7554/eLife.24770.003
+(E) Cues predicted pain with 25, 50, or 75% probability and were counterbalanced across subjects.

 ## Results